An introduction to Galton-Watson trees and their local limits: Bienaym e-Galton-Watson trees and extinction

-We intend to give a short introduction to Galton-Watson (GW) trees, which are an elementary model for the genealogy of a branching population.
-The GW process, which can be defined directly from the GW tree, describes the evolution of the size of a branching population.
+We intend to give a short introduction to Bienaym\'e-Galton-Watson (BGW) trees, which is an elementary model for the genealogy of a branching population.
+The BGW process, which can be defined directly from the BGW tree, describes the evolution of the size of a branching population.
 Roughly speaking, each individual of a given generation gives birth to a random number of children in the next generation.
 The distribution probability of the random number of children, called the offspring distribution, is the same for all the individuals.
-The offspring distribution is called sub-critical, critical or super-critical if its mean is respectively strictly less than 1, equal to 1, or strictly more than 1.
+The offspring distribution is called sub-critical, critical or super-critical if its mean is respectively strictly less than 1, equal to 1, or strictly greater than 1.